braymaekers/ngdw-etl/ETL_TO_DO.md

 ## Adding proper Write to log + error handling to the ETL framework
 * Making sure it leaves a good trace when something goes wrong
 * Making the log more debuggable
+* specific key words needed for the monitoring tool

 ## Updating ETL framework scripts to shell